rust-lang/rfcs/text/0000-box-error-alias.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

  - Should the error be `Send + Sync`.
-It seems like a good default, and nothing is stopping rust programmers simply not using the alias if they want a `Box<dyn Error + 'static>`.
+It seems like a good default, and nothing is stopping Rust programmers simply not using the alias if they want a `Box<dyn Error + 'static>`.

 # Future possibilities